nyanzoo/phylactery/docs/dequeue.md

 The queue exposes the following public methods:
 - Push: adds a new entry to the buffer
 - Pop: removes the next entry from the buffer
-- Peek: returns the next entry from the buffer without removing it, can be called multiple times to iterate over the buffer
 - Size: returns the number of entries in the buffer
 - Capacity: returns the maximum number of entries the buffer can hold